 – Knitting/crocheting group meets Tuesdays from 1-3PM; group is organized by Helga Knappe.

-– Oil Painting class is offered on Tuesdays from 12:30-3PM with Sue Edwards (fee)
+– Oil Painting class is offered on Tuesdays from 12:30-3PM with Chalice Mitchell (fee)

 – Quilting Workshop meets Thursdays from 10AM-3PM; class is led by Maureen Michell.

-– Art Class is offered on Mondays from 1:00-3:00PM with artist Katherine Stocking-Koza (fee), Offering instruction in drawing, portraiture, acrylic painting, watercolor or pastels.
+– Art Together is offered on Mondays from 1:00-3:00PM with artist Katherine Stocking-Koza, this non-instructive group is an art meet up- each artist working their own piece in drawing, portraiture, acrylic painting, watercolor or pastels together.

 – Triad is a collaborative program with local law enforcement, fire, Sheriff’s Department, DA’s Office and seniors that meets on third Wednesdays at 1PM.
 Learn important updates happening in the community.
 All are welcome/free

-– Movie Night is the 2nd & 4th Thursday of every month from 6:00-8:00.
-The move costs $2.00 but the popcorn is free!
+– Movie Matinee is offered once monthly at 1PM.
+The movie is a $2.00 donation but the popcorn is free!
 The featured movies can be found on our monthly calendar.

 George E. Kennedy Memorial Movie & Music Loan Program